 Progressive Addition Lenses - for many presbyopes, bifocal lenses are a necessity.
 But it can be difficult to adjust to the harsh line that is found in bifocal lenses.
 Fortunately, there are no-line lenses, which are called progressive lenses.
 No more lines!
 Just a gradual change in focusing power, which allows you to comfortably focus on any distance.
 Just like bifocals, distant objects are viewed through the top portion of the lenses, and near objects are viewed through the bottom portion of the lenses.

 Computer Glasses - To reduce eyestrain and fatigue, we carry specialized computer lenses.
-Thee lenses are perfect for computer users who spend a majority of their day working on a computer.
+Thee lenses are perfect for computer users who spend the majority of their day working on a computer.
 And since three out of four computer users will suffer from Computer Vision Syndrome, computer lenses are a great way to keep your eyesight healthy.

 Reading Glasses - One of the first areas of your life where presbyopia becomes prominent is in your ability to read.
-We carry a broad line of reading glasses to help you read without holding the page at arms length.
+We carry a broad line of reading glasses to help you read without holding the page at arm's length.
 There are a variety of styles available, with sleek designs that allow you to carry them anywhere.

 How to avoid those telltale signs of aging-bifocals or reading glasses?
 There are currently three types of contact lenses for correcting the close-up blurred vision.